Chris Young: Bruins' and Celtics' starts have left NE fans thankful

-Here in southeast New England, we haven’t seen any real snow yet (sorry, Buffalo!), Thanksgiving is still nearly a week away, and it feels like the Major League Baseball season just ended.
+Here in southeast New England, we haven’t seen any real snow yet (sorry, Buffalo!), Thanksgiving is a day away, and it feels like the Major League Baseball season just ended.

 That was modestly true last year, as of the top eight top point totals in the East at Thanksgiving, seven ultimately reached the postseason (only the Bruins were outside of the top eight last season, and eventually passed surprising Detroit), while in the West, six of the top point totals reached the postseason.

-If that pattern holds for the 2022-23 season, then Bruins fans should be rejoicing, because not only does their team have among the best point totals as of right now — they are the best team in all of hockey with a ridiculous 15-2 record and owners of a 10-game home winning streak, the team’s best-ever start.
-On Saturday night against the 6-7-3 Blackhawks at TD Garden, the Bruins will have a chance to equal the NHL record of 11 straight season-opening wins on home ice, held by the 1963-’64 Blackhawks and last season’s Panthers.
+If that pattern holds for the 2022-23 season, then Bruins fans should be rejoicing, because not only does their team have among the best point totals as of right now — they are the best team in all of hockey with a ridiculous 17-2 record and owners of a 11-game home winning streak, the team’s best-ever start.
+On Saturday night against the Blackhawks at TD Garden, the Bruins equalled the NHL record of 11 straight wins on home ice to begin a season, held by the 1963-’64 Blackhawks and last season’s Panthers.

 I’m pretty certain no one in Bruins-land saw this coming during the offseason, when captain Patrice Bergeron would not commit to returning, the team was coming off another disappointing playoff appearance (a first-round exit to the Hurricanes), and most surprisingly, had changed coaches, replacing a winning coach from Day One of his stint here — Bruce Cassidy — with a fairly unknown commodity, former Dallas Stars head coach Jim Montgomery.